davidpagnon/Sports2D/README.md

 'min_chunk_size': ["", "Minimum number of valid frames in a row to keep a chunk of data for a person.
-10 if not specified"], 'reject_outliers': ["", "reject outliers with Hampel filter before other filtering methods. true if not specified"], 'filter': ["", "filter results. true if not specified"], 'filter_type': ["", "utterworth, acc_minimizing, kalman, one_euro, gcv_spline, gaussian, LOESS, median, butterworth_on_speed. butterworth if not specified"], 'cut_off_frequency': ["", "cut-off frequency of the Butterworth filter.
+10 if not specified"], 'reject_outliers': ["", "reject outliers with Hampel filter before other filtering methods. true if not specified"], 'filter': ["", "filter results. true if not specified"], 'filter_type': ["", "butterworth, acc_minimizing, kalman, one_euro, gcv_spline, gaussian, LOESS, median, butterworth_on_speed. butterworth if not specified"], 'cut_off_frequency': ["", "cut-off frequency of the Butterworth filter.
 6 if not specified"], 'order': ["", "order of the Butterworth filter.
 4 if not specified"], 'trust_ratio': ["", "trust ratio of the Kalman filter: How much more do you trust triangulation results (measurements), than the assumption of constant acceleration(process)?
 500 if not specified"],